 Water can be really good for weight loss.
 It’s calorie-free and a much better choice than sugary drinks such as fizzy pop and squash.
 I’ve also read that if you drink a glass of water before mealtimes, it helps to reduce your appetite!
 It’s especially important to make sure that you’re keeping your body fully hydrated, especially if you’re breastfeeding your little one.
 Breastfeeding is also a great way to burn calories – just by feeding your baby!
 You also need to eat and drink more to allow your body to produce a good milk supply, so it’s a bit of a win-win!

 The old mantra ‘eat less, move more’ is pretty much the way forward.
 If you’ve got the eat less part down, it’s time to get moving.
 One of the best things for exercise after having a new baby is having a pram or pushchair!
+Why not check out something like this light and compact pushchair to get you started on your exercise to lose that baby weight.
 Often, us mums fork out a small fortune for the pram of our dreams so it’s only right we get out for a walk with baby wrapped up inside.
 Time your walks out so that baby is well-fed before you go out, pop in some ear-phones and put your favourite playlist on your phone to get you motivated.

 If the weather isn’t so great outside, there are some great video tutorials that you can use to get your exercise fix from the comfort of your own home.
 We all know how difficult it suddenly becomes to get out with a baby so this might be your preferred option!
 Videos like that are aimed at postnatal women to tone affected muscles are a great place to start.